chrisvilla1301/Active-Directory-Lab/README.md

 Select the Windows Server ISO image you installed.

-Select the edition and version :
+Select the edition and version

+You can check "Skip unattended installation" :

 <br/><img src="https://i.imgur.com/c2goCEh.png"/>